-People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and fatigue.
+People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and/or fatigue.

 People who think they are experiencing an acute coronary syndrome should call for emergency help and then chew an aspirin tablet.